FelixOnline/v2/content/articles/2010-10-1-imperial-technology-survival-guide-2010.md

 subtitle: >
   All you need to know about tech life here at Imperial
 date: "2010-10-01 22:00:02 +0100"

 # Attributes from Felix Online V1
 id: "162"
 old_path: /tech/162/imperial-technology-survival-guide-2010
 aliases:
  - /tech/162/imperial-technology-survival-guide-2010
+imported: true
+comments:
+ - If anyone would like a hand connecting a Nokia smartphone to ImperialWPA post here and Ill reply with some certificate hackery Not sure about Maemo etc but Symbian models definitely require a few tweaks to get connected

 # Article Taxonomies
 categories:
  - tech
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true